emartinezs44/ts4s/Readme.md

 Follow the code in the **examples/TextClassification.scala** to see how the Spark dataframe is created and apply the changes for your own datasets.

-### Submiting to the Spark cluster
+### Submitting to the Spark cluster

 First, the model must be transformed from onnx to bigdl format.
-There is a script to load the onnx file and generate the classificaton model in bidl format.
-Set the SPARK_HOME environment variable first and excute the script including as parameters:
+There is a script to load the onnx file and generate the classification model in bigdl format.
+Set the SPARK_HOME environment variable first and execute the script including as parameters:
  - Location of the onnx file.
- - Location of the biddl model file.
+ - Location of the bigdl model file.
  - Location of the bigdl weights file.
  - Number of output classes for you classification case
 ```